Essential Spring Property Maintenance Tips

 Living in halls is a great way to find your tribe amongst a huge pool of potential friends when you first get to University.
-It can also be a good introduction to living away from home, with bills often included, cleaners to keep those communal areas vaguely hygienic and possibly catering options to mean you don’t yet have to fend for yourself in the cooking department.
+It can also be a good introduction to living away from home, with bills often included, cleaners to keep those communal areas vaguely hygienic, and possibly catering options to mean you don’t yet have to fend for yourself in the cooking department.

-However, the time will come when independence comes calling and when sharing a student house could be the preferable option.
+However, the time will come when independence comes calling and when sharing a Prolet student house could be the preferable option.

 So what are some of the advantages of living in a student house?
+Let’s look at 3 of the main reasons many students choose to move into a student house.

 You might want the challenge of learning to cook and the freedom to define what you eat and when or to learn how to budget, pay bills and how to clean a home.
 After all, once your time at university is over these things become a part of everyday life.
 Managing your own budget and bills in a student house can also give you more freedom and ability to save money, which is high on the wish list of many students.